w-disaster/session-service/README.md

 Session Service is responsible to manage a Youtube streaming session.

 It ensures synchronized video playback, in response to play and stop performed by the users.
-It also contains a chat through which users can communicate during the streaming.
+It also contains a chat through which users can communicate each other.

 ## Technologies